jp7677/dxvk-nvapi/README.md

 ## Alternative NVAPI implementation on top of [DXVK](https://github.com/doitsujin/dxvk)

-This [repository](https://github.com/jp7677/dxvk-nvapi) provides an alternative implementation of the NVAPI extensions for usage with DXVK and VKD3D-Proton.
+This [repository](https://github.com/jp7677/dxvk-nvapi) provides an alternative implementation of NVIDIA's NVAPI library for usage with DXVK and [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton).
 Its way of working is very similar to [DXVK-AGS](https://github.com/doitsujin/dxvk-ags), but adjusted and enhanced for NVAPI.

-This implementation currently offers entrypoints supporting the following functionalities:
+This implementation currently offers entrypoints for supporting the following functionalities in applications:

 - NVIDIA DLSS for Vulkan
-- NVIDIA DLSS for D3D12 by forwarding the relevant calls into VKD3D-Proton
-- NVIDIA DLSS for D3D11 by forwarding the relevant calls into DXVK
+- NVIDIA DLSS for D3D11 and D3D12 by forwarding the relevant calls into DXVK / VKD3D-Proton
-- Several D3D11 extensions, among others `SetDepthBoundsTest` and `UAVOverlap`, by forwarding the relevant calls into DXVK
+- Several NVAPI D3D11 extensions, among others `SetDepthBoundsTest` and `UAVOverlap`, by forwarding the relevant calls into DXVK
 - Several GPU topology related methods for adapter/display information

-TODO

 ## Requirements

 This implementation is supposed to be used on Linux using Wine or derivatives like Proton.
-It uses several DXVK and VKD3D-Proton extension points, thus using DXVK (D3D11 and DXGI) is a requirement.
+Usage on Windows is discoraged.
+Please do not replace `nvapi64.dll`/`nvapi.dll` on Windows from NVIDIA's driver package with this version.
+DXVK-NVAPI uses several DXVK and VKD3D-Proton extension points, thus using DXVK (D3D11 and DXGI) is a requirement.
 Using Wine's D3D11 or DXGI will fail.
-Usage of DXVK-NVAPI is not restricted to NVIDIA GPUs, but several entrypoints offer no functionality when a different GPU vendor is detected.
+Usage of DXVK-NVAPI is not restricted to NVIDIA GPUs, but some entrypoints offer no functionality when a different GPU vendor is detected.

 When available, DXVK-NVAPI uses NVIDIA's NVML management library to query temperature, utilization and others for NVIDIA GPUs.
 See [wine-nvml](https://github.com/Saancreed/wine-nvml) how to add NVML support to Wine/Proton.